NCAS-CMS/cf-python/docs/source/tutorial.rst

 ^^^^^^^^^^^^^

-Data array elements may be set to masked values by assigning them to the `cf.masked` constant, thereby updating the the :ref:`data mask
+Data array elements may be set to masked values by assigning them to the `cf.masked` constant, thereby updating the :ref:`data mask
 <Data-mask>`.

 .. code-block:: python